Yazan-Stash/jordan-developers.com-api-docs/README.md

 ## Endpoints
 For easier integration, a [Postman](https://www.postman.com) collection is provided [here](postman-collection.json), you'll find a list of all the API endpoints, in addition to a sample request, sample response for each one.

+#### Disclaimer: this document was heavily (like really heavily) inspired by Github's own V3 API overview.